 Erika MacCallum has extensive experience as an event coordinator and public policy assistant.
 She also is the staff liason to MHTA’s ACE Leadership Program and Women Leading in Technology.
 Erika worked as an Election Assistant for Ramsey County and is completing her Masters degree at the University of Minnesota, Duluth.

-Becky Siekmeier is MHTA’s SciTechsperience Internship Program Coordinator.
+Becky Siekmeier is MHTA’s SciTechsperience Internship Program Director.
 SciTechsperience is Minnesota’s paid internship program for college students pursuing science, technology, engineering and math degrees.
 Becky is an experienced team builder and project planner in both corporate and nonprofit settings.
 She recently received her Masters of Public Affairs degree from the University of Minnesota’s Humphrey School of Public Affairs.

 Angela joined MHTA in January 2013 to organize flagship events like Spring Conference and the Tekne Awards, in addition to other professional development, networking and advocacy events for MHTA.
 Angela joins MHTA from the Minnesota International Center where she spent the last nine years managing corporate relations and fundraising events.
 Prior to entering the nonprofit sector, Angela worked in higher education administration.
 She is a graduate of the University of Minnesota-Morris and holds a Master’s Degree in educational administration from the University of Wisconsin-La Crosse.

 Jon joined MHTA in February 2013, where he works with entrepreneurs and startups to help build Minnesota’s innovation and technology economy.
 Additionally, he supports workforce development initiatives focused on reducing Minnesota’s IT skills gap.
 Prior to MHTA, Jon served as a Foreign Service Officer for the State Department in Nigeria and Mexico, as well as in the Africa Bureau at State Department headquarters in Washington.
 He received his bachelors and masters degrees in International Affairs, focusing on International Economic Affairs, from George Washington University.